crimsonclyde/crimsonclyde.github.io/_posts/2023-08-04-voron-bye-bye.md

 upgraded to HartK's Stealthburner Toolhead which is a lot cleaner than the old connectors.

 I'm saying goodbye to you
-Say goodbye, bye bye love!
+Say goodbye, bye bye love.

 ![Voron](/assets/pix/Voron.JPG)